Kenji Horikawa

-Kenji Horikawa (堀川 憲司, Horikawa, Kenji) is the founder and President of P.A.
-Works Studio and the Operations Director for Bee Train Productions Inc.
+Kenji Horikawa (堀川 憲司, Horikawa, Kenji) is the founder and president of P.A.
+Works Studio and the operations director for Bee Train productions Inc.

 He was also formerly an employee with Production I.G and Tatsunoko Productions.
 In 2000 he founded P.A.
 Works and currently produces the works produced by the studio.
-Horikawa has also worked as a Production Manager and Production Assistant.
+Horikawa has also worked as a production manager and productionAssistant.